Night Sweats

 Bed Fans

-Most bed fans operate by connecting to the foot of your mattress, the blowing a light breeze beneath your sheets along your body.
-This breeze lifts away the heat eminating from your body.
+Most bed fans operate by connecting to the foot of your mattress where they blow a light breeze beneath your sheets and along your body.
+This breeze lifts away the heat emanating from your body to help keep you cool throughout the night.

 Wicking Pajamas

-Wicking pajamas, particularly the excellent Cool Jams brand of wicking pajamas, use a carefully designed material and texture to literally wick away moisture from your body while you sleep.
-This helps you by both keeping you cooler and keeping you drier.
+Wicking pajamas, particularly Cool Jams brand of wicking pajamas, use a carefully designed material and texture to literally wick away moisture from your body while you sleep.
+This helps by both keeping you cooler and keeping you drier.
 While most moisture wicking pajamas you’ll find will be for women, Cool Jams also makes men’s pajamas, t-shirts and boxers.
 Don’t be shy about trying them, boys: they’re very effective!
+Update: Check out my new guide to wicking sleepwear: Night Sweats Sleepwear.

 I really hope something in this article help you to find a more healthy and restful night’s sleep with effective night sweats treatment.
 Some of these topics have endless depths to explore so I’ll expand on them with additional pages on Night Sweats.